OXY2DEV/markview.nvim/README.md

 <p text-align="center">Simple markdown previewer for neovim</p>

+>[!IMPORTANT]
+> Presets have been reworked, though you can still use the old presets.
+It is recommended that you switch to the newer ones as the old ones will be removed in the future.

 ![headings](./images/headings.jpg)
 ![lists](./images/lists.jpg)
 ![tables](./images/tables.jpg)

 >[!WARNING]
 > This plugin is in it's alpha stage and may go through breaking changes.

->[!CAUTION]
-> If you are using `presets` then you should stop using them.
-Presets are going to get reworked in the coming updates so to prevent things from accidentally breaking please refrain for using them.

 >[!IMPORTANT]
 > Highlights now use `PascalCase` so it is recommended to change your highlight group names to PascalCase.
 But don't worry, the previous names using `Markview_` are still supported!